testrashmi/codeenginetryjob/README.md

             done

-Note: You should have the script.sh is the same folder where you have the Dockerfile.
+Note: You should have the script.sh in the same folder where you have the Dockerfile.

 * Create the Dockerfile with the following contents which copy the script to the container and runs it part of the ENTRYPOINT using the arguments from CMD.